kevsmith/readme/README.md

 # Management Style

 I consider myself to be a [servant leader](https://en.wikipedia.org/wiki/Servant_leadership).
-Put simply this means I serve you and our team, not the other way around.
+This means my role is to serve the needs of the team and facilitate its success and the personal growth of its members.

 My top two priorities are: